dannyvankooten/www.dannyvankooten.com/_posts/2019-02-04-from-go-back-to-php-again.md

 ![Symfony's profiler](/media/2019/symfony-profiler.jpg)

-After learning [Symfony's Form component](https://symfony.com/doc/current/forms.html), we'd rather not go without it again.
+After learning [Symfony's Form component](https://symfony.com/doc/current/forms.html), I'd rather not go without it again.
 It makes it trivial to render an accessible form that can be re-used in several places, validating the form upon submit and then populating a PHP object from the form data safely.

 ```php?start_inline=1
 $user = $this->getUser();